Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel: Introduction

 \textbf{Our Contribution:} Inspired by the existing approaches, we devised an online change detection algorithm for uniformly ergodic Markov Chains with general state space.
 The primary contributions of this paper are summarized below:

-\begin{itemize} \item The kernel based online change detection algorithm we propose works with weakly dependent samples generated from uniformly ergodic Markov chains.
-This is an relaxation over the independent sample assumption imposed by current kernel based online change detection methods.
+\begin{itemize} \item The kernel-based \textbf{online} change detection algorithm we propose works with \textbf{weakly dependent samples} generated from uniformly ergodic Markov chains.
+This is different from \cite{Solowjow2020dynamic}, which avoids the dependency through downsampling of the system trajectory.

-\item The algorithm we propose addresses the change detection problem when both pre- and post-change Markov kernels are unknown.
-This is an improvement over the method in \cite{xian2016online} which require the knowledge of the pre-change Markov chain transition matrix.
+\item The proposed algorithm addresses the change detection problem with both \textbf{unknown pre- and post-change} Markov kernels.
+This is an improvement over the method in \cite{xian2016online} which requires the knowledge of the pre-change transition matrix.

-\item The Markov chains we works have general state space i.e. metric space, which makes our method superior than existing method that assumes finite state space.
-This advantage allows for greater application potential in dynamic systems, financial engineering, and other areas that produce high-dimensional or continuous data.
+\item The Markov chains are assumed to have \textbf{general state space}, i.e., metric space, which makes our method superior to existing methods that assume finite state space \cite{xian2016online}.

-\item Our method can detect a change in the transition kernel of the Markov chain, not just a change in the invariant distribution.
-Let $P$ be a Markov kernel with invariant measure $\pi_P$.
-One can construct another Markov kernel $Q \neq P$ with invariant measure $\pi_Q = \pi_P$.
-Hence, testing for the invariant distribution for the Markov chain is insufficient.
-Our algorithm detects the change in the product measure $\pi_P \otimes P$, which ensures that any subtle change in the Markov kernel can be detected. \end{itemize}
+\item Our algorithm detects the change in product measure $\pi_P \otimes P$.
+Testing for the invariant distribution for the Markov chain is insufficient, as one can construct Markov kernels $Q \neq P$ with the invariant measure $\pi_Q = \pi_P$. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{sec: preliminaries}, we review the definition and preliminary results on MMD.
+In Section \ref{sec: preliminaries}, we review the definition and preliminary results of MMD.
 In Section \ref{sec: problem formulation}, we formally state our problem setup.
-We present the test statistics and the main results deriving the bounds on MTBFA and MD in Section \ref{sec: main results}.
-The numerical simulations can be found in Section \ref{sec: numerical simulations}.
+We present the test statistics and the main results deriving the bounds on MTBFA and MD in Section \ref{sec: main results}, followed by the numerical simulations in Section \ref{sec: numerical simulations}.